Richard-Walter/study_notes/README.md

 # study_notes

-This is simple web app written in native javascript that allows you to store study notes on various subjects.
-IMportant points can be pinned to the top.
+This is simple web app written in native javascript that allows you to store study notes/ideas (one liners) on various subjects.
+Important notes can be pinned to the top.

 Sign up to create your own account and start creating subjects and notes.
 Otherwise, see a working example by logging in with the following username and password: